Félix Mantilla (baseball): Milwaukee Braves

 After being called up to the Braves in 1956, Mantilla played in only 35 games, hitting .283 in 53 at bats.
 He was one of the first Puerto Rican players to reach the major leagues.
 He played more in 1957, starting 44 games, and playing shortstop, second base, third base and in the outfield.
 He had a .236 batting average with four home runs.
 The Braves were National League champions and defeated the New York Yankees 4 games to 3 in the 1957 World Series.
 Mantilla played in four World Series games, but had no hits in 10 at bats.
 He started the final two games at second base for an injured Red Schoendienst.

 In 1958, he started 52 games, with his most starts in centerfield, while also paying shortstop, second base and third base.
-He hit only .221 with seven home runs.
+He hit .221 with seven home runs.
 The Braves were again National League champions, but lost to the Yankees 4 games to 3 in the 1958 World Series.
-Mantilla played in four games, without an at bat.
+Mantilla played in four games without an at-bat.

 In 1959, playing winter baseball at Caugus, manager Ben Geraghty realized the Braves would have a need at second base in 1959, due to Schoendienst being seriously ill, so he moved Mantilla to second base.
-Mantilla did start 44 games at second base for the Braves that year, along with 23 at shortstop, nine at third base, and seven in the outfield; but he hit only .215 with three home runs in 251 at-bats.
+Mantilla started 44 games at second base for the Braves that year along with 23 at shortstop, nine at third base, and seven in the outfield; but he hit only .215 with three home runs in 251 at-bats.
 After playing in 103 games in 1959, he played in 63 games in 1960 and only 45 games in 1961.

 In 2010, Mantilla was inducted into the Milwaukee Braves Wall of Honor at Miller Park.
 He has been selected to the Wisconsin Old Time Baseball Players Hall of Fame.